 Your home insurance does a lot more than just fix your house if Mother Nature sends a disaster your way or you have a fire.
 It can also protect you financially with personal liability coverage – it’s a part of what your home insurance covers.
 We’ll explain how personal liability coverage works and how it can provide a safeguard around your bank account.

 What is the personal liability insurance coverage section of my policy?

-Personal liability insurance will protect you if you (or a member of your family who’s covered under the policy) are found legally responsible for causing someone bodily injury or property damage.
+Personal liability insurance can protect you if you (or a member of your family who’s covered under the policy) are found legally responsible for causing someone bodily injury or property damage.
 For example, if a guest tripped while walking down your driveway, you could end up shouldering the legal blame.
-You could end up facing a lawsuit, and that lawsuit can become very expensive very quickly – expensive enough to threaten your assets and even your future wages.
+You could end up facing a lawsuit, and that lawsuit can become very expensive very quickly.

 What does personal liability insurance cover?

 Medical bills aren’t cheap.
 If someone gets hurt on your property, they’ll need to get the care they need.
 There could be a medical payments coverage included in your liability insurance, which allows the injured person’s medical bills to be paid without the ado of a lawsuit.

 Should the person who got hurt on your property decide they’re in a litigious mood, they might sue you.
 Which means you’d need a lawyer.
 Liability insurance could cover the legal costs – which add up very quickly.
 Whether or not you’re guilty of what you’re being accused of, you still need that lawyer.
 And you need to pay them.